 PAs are granted to officers and management and are payable in shares of our common stock.
 The number of PA shares actually issued, if any, varies depending on the achievement of certain pre-established earnings-per-share targets over a two-year period.
 PA shares are accounted for at fair value based upon the closing stock price on the date of grant and fully vest at the end of the measurement period.
-The fair values of PAs granted for the years ended December 31, 2015, 2014, and 2013 were \$70.34, \$48.81, and \$50.19, respectively.
+The fair values of PAs granted for the years ended December 31, 2016, 2015, and 2014 were \$72.00, \$70.34, and \$48.81, respectively.
 The number of shares ultimately issued for the PA program is dependent upon the earnings achieved during the vesting period.
-Pursuant to this program, approximately 0.5 million shares, 0.7 million shares are expected to be issued in 2016.
-As of December 31, 2015, the total remaining unrecognized compensation cost related to nonvested PAs was \$69.5 million, which will be amortized over the weighted-average remaining requisite service period of 12 months.
+Pursuant to this program, approximately 0.5 million shares, 0.5 million shares, and 0.7 million shares were issued during the years ended December 31, 2016, 2015, and 2014, respectively.
+Approximately 1.3 million shares are expected to be issued in 2017.
+As of December 31, 2016, the total remaining unrecognized compensation cost related to nonvested PAs was \$43.7 million, which will be amortized over the weighted-average remaining requisite service period of 12 months.